exhuma/python-course-basic/slides/object_model.rst

 .. sidebar:: Try changing parents of ``D``

-    Note that the MRO depends on your source-code!
+    Note that the MRO depends on your class definition!

 .. code-block:: python